thepeacockproject/peacockprojectorg/docs/guides/steam-deck-setup.md

 ```

 ### Create Launcher
-Using a text editor, create a new fils and save it as ```Launcher.bat``` in the main Hitman directory.
+Using a text editor, create a new file and save it as ```Launcher.bat``` in the main Hitman directory.

 Add the text below and save the file.

-Add the ```Launcher.bat``` file to Steam as a non-steam game in the usual way, instead of launching ```Hitman.exe``` directly.
-This file launches the Peacock utilities and Hitman from a single shortcut.

 ```shell
 @ECHO OFF